nickpippi/nickplots/README.md

 columns to the plot's channels, style it, run the right statistical test, and export a vector/TIFF figure at 300+ DPI (or the exact Python script that reproduces it).
-It ships with 29 plot types, robust non‑parametric statistics, survival analysis, cell‑tracking plots, gating/regions, and tools that steer you away from common mistakes such as pseudo‑replication.
+It ships with 29 plot types, robust non‑parametric statistics, survival analysis, cell‑tracking plots, gating/regions, journal presets, a colour‑blindness check, an on‑canvas editor, multiple plot tabs, and tools that steer you away from common mistakes such as pseudo‑replication.

 ---